microsoft/live-share/docs/use/vscode.md

 As with Debian/Ubuntu, **Live Share itself** depends on the following:

 - gnome-keyring
+- libsecret
 - desktop-file-utils

 Libraries may be installed on Fedora/CentOS/RHL based distributions by running `sudo yum install <library-name>` in a terminal.
 For example, this will install everything:

-    sudo yum install libunwind lttng-ust libcurl openssl-libs libuuid krb5-libs libicu zlib gnome-keyring desktop-file-utils
+    sudo yum install libunwind lttng-ust libcurl openssl-libs libuuid krb5-libs libicu zlib gnome-keyring libsecret desktop-file-utils

 You can [read more about .NET Core 2.0 prerequisites for other distributions here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).